Dense and Diverse Goal Coverage in Multi Goal Reinforcement Learning: Introduction

 \textbf{Goal Conditioned Reinforcement Learning (GCRL).} In GCRL \citep{ijcai2022p770, eysenbach2022contrastive, 10.5555/3045118.3045258, 10.5555/3295222.3295258}, an agent learns to achieve different goals by making decisions depending on the goal.
-In such settings, observations are augmented with the goal in an episode for the agent to make decisions to achieve that goal.
 In other words, the agent's actions are conditioned not only on the current observation but also the goal state.
 GCRL assumes the knowledge of the specific goal state during learning as well as inference, which differentiates it from our multi-goal setup.
+Works like Contrastive RL \citep{eysenbach2022contrastive} and Quasimetric RL \citep{myers2025offline} utilize the structure of the state space to learn efficient distance metrics to goals.
+Similarly, C-Learning \citep{eysenbach2020c} reformulates goal-reaching as future state density classification.
+These methods improve sample efficiency but operate in the paradigm of reaching a queried goal.
+To address long horizons, HiQL \citep{park2023hiql} and LEAP \citep{nasiriany2019planning} learn high-level policies that propose sub-goals in a latent space for low-level controllers.
+While these methods allow reaching distant goals, they rely on the decomposition of a provided task, whereas multi goal RL focuses on the discovery and near-uniform visitation of the set of all rewarding states.
 Some works in GCRL, for e.g. by \citet{zhao2019maximum}, study the problem of maximizing diversity in the set of goal states achieved.
-However, we omit an extensive survey of GCRL as it is fundamentally different from the problem studied in this work.
+In all these settings, observations are augmented with the goal in an episode for the agent to make decisions to achieve that goal.

 \textbf{State Marginal Matching in Reinforcement Learning.} \citet{hazan2019provably} study and propose algorithms for learning a policy mixture that optimizes for an objective defined solely as a function of state-visitation frequencies. \citet{lee2019efficient} propose an algorithm for learning a policy mixture for which the marginal state density matches a target density function.
 These methods are useful in learning exploratory policies or scenarios where the goal state distribution is known apriori.
 However, absence of access to the target marginal state distribution is the key differentiating factor due to which such techniques are not applicable to our problem setting.